morepath/morepath/doc/superpowers.rst

 And we're done!

 It's not just the view directive that works this way: *all* Morepath directives work this way.
-Using the :meth:`morepath.AppBase.function` decorator you could even override the core functionality of Morepath itself!
+Using the :meth:`morepath.App.function` decorator you could even override the core functionality of Morepath itself!